 Here at Rare Form, we are acutely aware of the importance of good web design.
 Not simply because we want an impressive portfolio of sites that show how gosh-darn clever and creative we are (that’s just a happy by-product), but because it is essential to our clients.
-According to a Stanford University study, “75% of users admit to making judgements about a company's credibility based on their website's design”, and a well-designed site can be the difference between whether a visitor stays on your site at all - according to Adobe, over a third of all users “will stop engaging with a website if the content is unattractive" (and this decision is usually taken in just 0.05 seconds).
+According to a Stanford University study, “75% of users admit to making judgements about a company’s credibility based on their website’s design”, and a well-designed site can be the difference between whether a visitor stays on your site at all or not – according to Adobe, over a third of all users “will stop engaging with a website if the content is unattractive” (and this decision is usually taken in just 0.05 seconds).

 And what is considered ‘good design’ is always evolving.
 Between the constant emergence of new web technologies, changes in how people access sites, and the ongoing evolution of digital culture, new trends in web design are always happening.
 Here are the top five design trends of this year that we believe will pave the way for what the web looks like in 2021:

 No, we not talking about the emergence of the WebSith – Dark mode is an ultra-modern look and feel with very practical roots in UX design.
 Dark mode, (or dark theme), reverses the standard dark-on-light user interface to give two specific benefits – firstly the device in use does not have to emit as much light, and so electricity consumption is reduced and battery life extended.
 Secondly, as dark mode reduces the amount of light entering the eye it reduces eye strain and arguably makes it easier for you to get to sleep.

 But on top of the very practical benefits, there are also aesthetic advantages.
 Colours tend to have more impact against dark backgrounds and website elements are easier to highlight to the viewer.